roshan-lal-dia/tech-travelers-journal/README.md

   * working on the app , grinding
   * maybe gewn doesn't exist in this universe
   * due to the app grinding I fucked up the NPTEL exam, cause I don't have the hall ticket hard copy --and this made me realise a life lesson
+    -29-10-2023
+   * one door closed, the deeds of the past opened others
+   * Gwen?
+   *

  ## Tech Sattire (Smile in Pain Edition🥲)
 - I thought Android Application JAVA code is worse, then I saw JAVA servlet code